---

 MotherDuck stores both data and metadata in MotherDuck-managed storage (not externally accessible at the moment), providing a streamlined way to evaluate DuckLake functionality.

-The my_ducklake database can be accessed like any other MotherDuck database.
+The `my_ducklake` database can be accessed like any other MotherDuck database.

 Data inlining is an optimization feature that stores small data changes directly in the metadata catalog rather than creating individual Parquet files for every insert operation.
 This eliminates the overhead of creating small Parquet files while maintaining full query and update capabilities.

-Creating a DuckLake Database with Data Inlining
+### Creating a DuckLake database with custom inlining

 CREATE DATABASE my_ducklake (